runlikeforrestgump/emacs/README.md

 Modes are either major or minor.
 Minor modes are either buffer-local (can be selectively enabled on a per-buffer basis) or global (always applies to all buffers).

 Each mode is associated with a mode command, whose name consists of the mode name followed by "-mode".
 To toggle a minor mode (if it's enabled, then disable it; if it's disabled, then enable it) or switch to a major mode, you simply invoke its mode command: <code>M-x MODENAME-mode</code>.
 Since a buffer must have a major mode and can't have more than one major mode, you can't toggle a major mode on and off.
 Enabling a major mode disables the previous major mode.
 If you don't want to use the current major mode, then switch to a different one.

+The major mode is chosen for you automatically based on the contents of the buffer; for example, if Emacs sees that you are visiting a Java file, then Emacs will use the cc-mode major mode.
+If you'd like to use a different major mode, you can always switch it to whatever you want.

 # Files